Zhao-Shen/Alias-free-Arrays/README.md

 * Rizwan Ahmad, The Ohio State University (ahmad.46@osu.edu)
 * Lee C. Potter, The Ohio State University (potter.36@osu.edu)

-The codes for generating the figures for the paper is included.
+The codes for generating the figures in the paper is included.

 ## Reference